Hotspot Debris Removal from the Monterey Bay National Marine Sanctuary

 Type of Project: Community-based Marine Debris Removal Grant

 Who is involved?

-Save Our Shores, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal grant, is removing at least seven tons of debris from watersheds that feed into Central California’s Monterey Bay National Marine Sanctuary.
+Save Our Shores, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal grant, removed at least seven tons of debris from watersheds that feed into Central California’s Monterey Bay National Marine Sanctuary.

 What is the project and why is it important?

 The Pajaro River, Elkhorn Slough, and Salinas River all feed into the Monterey Bay National Marine Sanctuary, and are home to countless protected species and habitats.
 These three watersheds unfortunately also consistently rank among the top ten Sanctuary hotspots for trash and marine debris.
 These areas are affected by illegal dumping of household goods, furniture, appliances, and agricultural waste left behind by local migrant communities that lack sufficient waste disposal options.